'Mr. Feeny' Comes Through and Thwarts Home Burglary Attempt

 But how the fact that the show’s fictional principal, Mr. Feeny, always comes through, is not one of them.

-William Daniels, 91, who played George Feeny (beloved history teacher-turned-principal) in Boy Meets World's seven-season run, foiled an alleged burglary attempt at his Studio City, Calif. home on Saturday night, reports say.
+William Daniels, 91, who played George Feeny (beloved history teacher-turned-principal) in Boy Meets World’s seven-season run, foiled an alleged burglary attempt at his Studio City, Calif. home on Saturday night.

+“Someone tried to break in to the home of Mr. and Mrs. William Daniels on Saturday evening.
+Luckily, Mr. Daniels was able to frighten away the person and the LAPD quickly responded.
+They are both well.
+Mr. Daniels thanks all his fans for their concern,” the actor’s spokesperson told People.

 The Los Angeles Police Department told TIME that a burglary attempt occurred on Saturday evening around 9:30 p.m. at a Studio City, Calif. home, but would not say whose home it was.